-Huangpu River, also known as Huangxiepu or Chunshen River, separates Shanghai into two parts (Pudong and Puxi) and runs through more than ten districts of the city.
+Huangpu River, also known as Huangxiepu or Chunshen River, separates Shanghai into two parts (Pudong and Puxi) and runs through more than ten city districts.
 Over the years, the river, sometimes called the Mother River of Shanghai, has been an important source of drinking water, fish, and shipping.

-Today, it’s also a tourist draw, thanks to the Bund, the Lujiazui Finance and Trade Zone, the skyscrapers on the east bank, and the classical architecture on the west bank.
+Today, it’s also a tourist draw thanks to the Bund, the Lujiazui Finance and Trade Zone, the skyscrapers on the east bank, and the West bank’s classical architecture.
 You can walk or take an evening cruise along the Huangpu River.

 9. Shop and play in Xintiandi (New Heaven and Earth)

-Xintiandi’s central location, car-free alleys, modern malls, and antique Shikumen (stone gate) houses have made it one of the most popular parts of Shanghai.
-During the day, it’s a shopping destination with upscale stores and fine restaurants with cuisine from all over the globe.
+Xintiandi’s central location, car-free alleys, modern malls, and antique Shikumen (stone gate) houses have made it one of Shanghai’s most popular parts.
+It’s a shopping destination with upscale stores and fine restaurants with cuisine from all over the globe during the day.
 As loyal fans of the brand, we always eat at the Shanghai Tang Cafe.

 After dark, you’ll find a vibrant nightlife scene.
 Visit the museum housed in the former First Congress Hall of the Communist Party for some history on how people lived in Shanghai in the past and how Xintiandi, in particular, has changed over time.

 10. Hang out in People’s Park and People’s Square